zkat/cl-form/README.md

 *[macro]* `deform name nil field-definitions`

-  The syntax for FIELD-DEFINITIONS is: `(field-name validator-function)`.
+  The syntax for FIELD-DEFINITIONS is: `(field-name validator-function &rest validator-args)`.

   VALIDATOR-FUNCTION can be any function that receives one argument (which will be the 'raw' value for the field -- in most cases a plain string).
 This function should return a validater, processed value to be returned by `field-value`.

+  Additionally, VALIDATOR-ARGS can be provided to each individual field.
+These will be applied, after the raw field value, to the validator function.
+To clarify, (:field-name #'list 1 2 3) will result in (<raw-value> 1 2 3) being returned by the 'validator'.

   FIELD-NAME can be either a symbol (which names the field), or a literal list containing a symbol and one of the symbols `LIST` or `ARRAY`.